-Healthy and crunchy treats, like apples (make sure there are no seeds!) and carrots are a great snack for your pup.
-They can also help to break up tartar on teeth, a bacteria that causes bad breath.
-Daily servings of this or other dog healthy snacks might be just what the doctor ordered to help your dog get those pearly whites!
+Healthy and crunchy treats, like apples–make sure there are no seeds!–and carrots are great snacks for your pup.
+They can also help to break up tartar and bacteria on teeth that causes bad breath.

 Do you have any remedies for your dog‘s dental health?
-Let us know!
+Let us know in the comments below!